danger/danger-js/VISION.md

 # Danger for JS

 Danger JS is a tool to creating complex per-project rules, and messages in Code Review.
-One of it's key aims is to be able to run on a server, and not need direct access to the filesystem to do its work.
+One of its key aims is to be able to run on a server, and not need direct access to the filesystem to do its work.

 It was started in mid-2016, and has fleshed out into a considerable set of useful tools.